vrkersey/romannumeral/README.md

 ## Methodology

-I considered node originally for setting up the web server but chose to try to stick just with Java because I haven't had an opportunity to set up a pure Java web server before.
+I considered node originally for setting up the web server but chose to stick just with Java because I haven't had an opportunity to set up a pure Java web server before.
 This was pretty simple using [HttpServer](https://docs.oracle.com/javase/8/docs/jre/api/net/httpserver/spec/com/sun/net/httpserver/HttpServer.html).
 HttpServer requires setting up [HttpHandler](https://docs.oracle.com/javase/8/docs/jre/api/net/httpserver/spec/com/sun/net/httpserver/HttpHandler.html) to handle the request.
 I decided to add some basic html to the RootHandler to add a friendly ui to reach the other two endpoints.
-I also felt it was necessary to set up an endpoint to stop the running server without having to kill it through the terminal
+I also felt it was necessary to set up an endpoint to stop the running server without having to kill it through the terminal.
 I restricted the functionality within RomanNumeralHandler to just handle the request and the response, while shifting the logic for converting the Arabic Number into Roman Numerals to a RomanNumeral class.
 The algorithm I used to convert Arabic Numbers to Roman Numerals is similar to how change is figured on a monetary transaction where you start by handing back the maximum number of the largest domination of currency and work your way to the smallest.